Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 ## Challenges and benefits we experienced as a team

 As most of our team members had worked with each other on other projects, we did not face any problem as a team.
-However, having a team with different level of programming experience was an issue we faced.
+However, having members with different level of programming experience was an issue we faced.
 In this case, the ones with sufficient knowledge had to do more difficult tasks when compared to others.

 <img src="{{site.baseurl}}/images/Teamwork.png" alt="Teamwork" height="400" width="500">